KOSHUCOINNETWORK/KoshuCoinNetwork/README.md

-KoshuCoin integration/staging tree
+Koshu Coin integration/staging tree
 ================================

-Copyright (c) 2021-2023 KoshuCoin Developers
+Copyright (c) 2021-2023 Koshu Coin Developers

-What is KoshuCoin?
+What is Koshu Coin?
 ----------------

 Koshu Coin was created as a new model for Crypto.